HolmesShuan/UCAS-Pattern-Recognition/Bayesian Decision/Question.md

 ## Exercise
-Using LDF or QDF to perform binary-classification on any two catagories of CIFAR-10 or MNIST or [HWDB](http://www.nlpr.ia.ac.cn/databases/ handwriting/Download.html).
+Using LDF and QDF to perform binary-classification on any two catagories of CIFAR-10 or MNIST or [HWDB](http://www.nlpr.ia.ac.cn/databases/handwriting/Download.html).
+## Further Question
+Using LDF and QDF to implement Multi-classification.